 Our condensed consolidated financial statements and the related notes included elsewhere in this Form 10-Q are prepared in accordance with accounting principles generally accepted in the United States.
 The preparation of these condensed financial statements requires us to make estimates and assumptions that affect the reported amounts of assets, liabilities, revenue, costs and expenses and related disclosures.
 We base our estimates on historical experience and on various other assumptions believed to be reasonable, which together form the basis for making judgments about the carrying values of assets and liabilities.
-The full extent to which the COVID-19 pandemic impacts our business, results of operations and financial condition will depend on numerous evolving factors including, but not limited to, the magnitude and duration of COVID-19, the extent to which it will impact worldwide macroeconomic conditions, including the speed of recovery, and governmental and business reactions to the pandemic.
+The full extent to which the COVID-19 pandemic impacts our business, results of operations and financial condition will depend on numerous evolving factors including, but not limited to, the magnitude and duration of the pandemic, the extent to which it will impact worldwide macroeconomic conditions, including the speed of recovery, and governmental and business reactions to the pandemic.
 We evaluate our estimates and assumptions on an ongoing basis.
 To the extent that there are material differences between these estimates and actual results, our future financial statement presentation, financial condition, results of operations, and cash flows will be affected.

-There have been no material changes in our critical accounting policies and estimates in the preparation of our condensed consolidated financial statements during the three months ended March 31, 2020, compared to those disclosed in our annual report on Form 10-K for the year ended December 31, 2019, as filed with the SEC on February 27, 2020.
+We have expanded disclosure of our critical accounting policies and estimates in the preparation of our condensed consolidated financial statements during the three and six months ended June 30, 2020 compared to those disclosed in our annual report on Form 10-K for the year ended December 31, 2019, as filed with the SEC on February 27, 2020, to reflect the impact of a new development agreement (see Note 14).